Fuk Sumn: Composition

-Musically, "Fuk Sumn" has been characterized as incorporating elements of rage, a microgenre of trap music, as well Memphis rap.
+Musically, "Fuk Sumn" has been characterized as incorporating elements of rage, a microgenre of trap music, as well as Memphis rap.
 It contains vocal samples from "Funky President (People It's Bad)" by James Brown and "Baptizing Scene" by Reverend W.A Donaldson, both of which have been sampled in numerous hip-hop songs.
 Samples of "Smoking on a Junt" by Koopsta Knicca and "Stud-Spider" by Tony Joe White are also used throughout.
 The song's production contains bass, which becomes louder during West's verse.

 The lyrics of "Fuk Sumn" revolve around each artist describing their sexual fantasies, with Ty Dolla Sign singing its chorus.
-Playboi Carti raps in a lower register than usual, asking "Shawty wanna fuck?" during the song's post-chorus.
+Carti raps in a lower register than usual, asking "Shawty wanna fuck?" during the song's post-chorus.
 West's lines "Shawty wanna fuck on somethin' / Fuck on me, suck on me publicly" reference rumors that West had received oral sex from his wife Bianca Censori during a boat ride in Venice in September 2023, which caused him and Censori to receive a lifetime ban from the gondola company due to acts of public indecency.

 Critical reception

 Playboi Carti (left) and Scott's (right) guest verses on "Fuk Sumn" were often praised by critics.

 'Fuk Sumn" received generally favorable reviews from music critics.
 Scott Glaysher of HipHopDX wrote that Ty Dolla Sign's crooning on the song is "standout".
-Aron A. of HotNewHipHop considered Playboi Carti's feature one of two "stellar performances" on Vultures 1 (along with his appearance on "Carnival"), feeling that "Evolving his delivery from a deeper register adds a level of curiosity to his flow."
-He also described Playboi Carti asking "Shawty wanna fuck?" on the song as "almost whimsically inquisitive".
-Fred Thomas of AllMusic opined that Playboi Carti and Scott "add personality to the eerie, nocturnal bump of 'FUK SUMN.'"
+Aron A. of HotNewHipHop considered Carti's feature one of two "stellar performances" on Vultures 1 (along with his appearance on "Carnival"), feeling that "Evolving his delivery from a deeper register adds a level of curiosity to his flow", and used Carti asking "Shawty wanna fuck?" as an example where he comes off as "almost whimsically inquisitive".
+Fred Thomas of AllMusic opined that Carti and Scott "add personality to the eerie, nocturnal bump" of the track.

-In a review of the song itself, HotNewHipHops Zachary Horvath praised it for "recruit[ing] the ultimate ragers [Scott and Playboi Carti]", as well each producer's contributions being balanced.
+In a review of the song itself, HotNewHipHops Zachary Horvath praised it for "recruit[ing] the ultimate ragers [Scott and Carti]", as well as each producer's contributions being balanced.
 Though he wishes Quavo's verse was kept, he felt that "Scott fits right at home on this one.
 He goes old La Flame in the best way possible."
-He additionally referred to the song's lyrics as "fairly boring", but said this was overshadowed by its beat switches, concluding that "'Fuk Sumn' is not about penmanship, it is about having fun and it certainly delivers on that front."
+Horvath referred to the song's lyrics as "fairly boring" but said that this was overshadowed by the beat switches, concluding that "'Fuk Sumn' is not about penmanship, it is about having fun and it certainly delivers on that front."